Celebrating the Harvest Together

 HRH The Duchess of Cornwall sends messages of support

-The National Harvest Service, first held in Westminster Abbey two years ago, is now firmly established on the national calendar and this year Canterbury and Lincoln Cathedrals carry the mantle.
-The Harvest Torch, which is travelling around the country with the national harvest celebrations, is now at Lincoln Cathedral where it will take pride of place until harvest 2017.
+The National Harvest Service, first held in Westminster Abbey a few years ago, is now firmly established on the national calendar and this year Chelmsford and Ely Cathedrals carried the mantle.

 Cathedrals taking the lead

 The service began with the arrival of the Harvest Torch with Bishop Stephen Cottrell, Bishop Roger Morris, farmers and friends.
 The torch formed the centre of celebrations as the community gave thanks for the food produced by its 1750 farmers across the 250,000 hectares of agricultural land in Essex.